thecloudgarage/cloud-native-springboot-kafka-order-management/README.md

 JSON serialization is flexible.
 So when an `Order` is deserialized into `Invoice` and `Delivery` just the needed data is read.
 The additional data is just ignored.

-There are three Docker container for the microservices.
+There are three containers for the microservices.
 The other Docker containers are for Apache httpd, Kafka, Zookeeper and Postgres.

-Incoming http request are handled by the Apache httpd server.
+Incoming http request are handled by the Apache httpd server or Nginx (PAS).
 It is available at port 8080 of the Docker host e.g. <http://localhost:8080>.
 HTTP requests are forwarded to the microservices.
 Kafka is used for the communication between the